groso/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Localization/Index.rst

 Except for some lowlevel functions, TYPO3 CMS exclusively uses localizable strings for all labels displayed in the backend.
-This means that the whole user interface can be translated.
+This means that the whole user interface may be translated.
 The encoding is strictly UTF-8.

-The default language in English, and the Core ships only with such labels (and so should extensions).
+The default language is English, and the Core ships only with such labels (and so should extensions).

 All labels are stored in XLIFF format, generally located in the :file:`Resources/Private/Language` folder of an extension (old locations may still be found in some places).
-Working with XLIFF files is described in more details in :ref:`Core API <t3api:internationalization>`.
+Working with XLIFF files is described in more detail in :ref:`Core API <t3api:internationalization>`.

 .. _adding-language: